mtpearce/mtpearce.github.io/publications.md

 <li>Dean, R.T. & Pearce, M. T. (2016). <a href="assets/papers/DeanPearce16.pdf">Algorithmically-generated corpora that use serial compositional principles can contribute to the modeling of sequential pitch structure in non-tonal music.</a> <i>Empirical Musicology Review</i>, 11, 27–46. https://doi.org/10.18061/emr.v11i1.4900</li>

 <li>Schubert, E. & Pearce, M. T. (2016). <a href="assets/papers/SchubertPearce2016.pdf">A new look at musical expectancy: The veridical versus the general in the mental organization of music.</a> In R. Kronland-Martinet, M. Aramaki, and S. Ystad (eds.), <i>Music, Mind and Embodiment</i> (pp. 358–370).
-Switzerland: Springer International. https://doi.org/10.1007/978-3-319-46282-0_23</li>
+Springer. https://doi.org/10.1007/978-3-319-46282-0_23</li>

 <li>Hansen, N. C., Sadakata, M., & Pearce, M. T. (2016). <a href="assets/papers/HansenSadakataPearce2016.pdf">Nonlinear changes in the rhythm of European art music: Quantitative support for historical musicology.</a> <i>Music Perception</i>, 33, 414-431. https://doi.org/10.1525/mp.2016.33.4.414</li>